Home > Overview > External drivers of change | Long-term patterns of estuary and intertidal variation | Process studies | Integration and scaling up

 • 2A.1 - Continue the GCE core monitoring program in the water column

-Activities: We maintain sondes at 10 sites and collect quarterly or monthly CTD profiles and grab samples for water quality measurements at 12 sites.
+Activities: We maintain sondes at 10 sites and collect CTD profiles and sample water quality at 12 sites.
 (Table 1, Fig. 1).
+The GCE9 sonde remains offline pending replacement of a Coast Guard piling.

 Table 1.
 Monitoring program for GCE-IV.
 LTER core areas are 1: primary production, 2: populations, 3: organic matter cycling, 4: inorganic nutrients, 5: disturbance.